gurupraveenreddyjanga/vendor-sales-analytics/README.md

-# 🛠️ Vendor Data Analytics
+# 🛠️ Vendor Data Analytics Project

 A complete end-to-end data pipeline and analysis project focused on vendor, inventory, and sales data using Python, Pandas, SQLite, and Jupyter Notebooks.